iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

     tao_idl Messenger.idl

 In addition, we need to process the IDL file with the OpenDDS IDL compiler to generate the serialization and key support code that OpenDDS requires to marshal and demarshal the Message, as well as the type support code for the data readers and writers.
-This IDL compiler is located in ``$DDS_ROOT/bin`` and generates three files for each IDL file processed.
+This IDL compiler is located in :ghfile:`bin` and generates three files for each IDL file processed.
 The three files all begin with the original IDL file name and would appear as follows:

 * ``<filename>TypeSupport.idl``